 Social Service Course List

 In an introductory social services course, students learn how social work can help individuals and communities.
 They discuss the responsibilities of social workers and the skills, values and attitudes necessary to succeed in the field.
 Lessons may cover the theory of social work and the way the social work profession has developed over time.
 This class may also cover other areas of social services, such as juvenile probation and welfare.

-Case Management and Documentation
+Stress Management and Self-Care

 Social Service Certificate Programs

 Certificate programs in social services are offered at the undergraduate, graduate and post-master's level.
 Undergraduate certificates provide a background in the field, while advanced certificates can be completed by individuals who already have a degree and want to go into social services.
 Social service certificate programs include courses in human services, social work and criminal justice.